bgrins/devtools-snippets/snippets/cssreload/README.md

 ### cssreload.js

-Removes then reload all the CSS files in the current page.
+Reloads all CSS files on the page.
+It does so by adding a random GET parameter onto each stylesheet's `href` attribute.

 [![cssreload](cssreload.gif)](cssreload.js)